hamdaankhalid/PracticalStatisticsForDataScientistsNotes/regression-and-prediction.md

 The division of the data into the training sample and the holdout sample is also called a fold.

 ### Model Selection and Stepwise Regression
+- Adding more variables, however, does not necessarily mean we have a better model.
+Statisticians use the principle of Occam's razor to guide the choice of a model: all things being equal, a simple model should be used in preference to a more complicated model.
+- Including additional variables always reduces the RMSE and increases R^2 for the training data.
+Hence, these are not appropriate to help guide the model choice.
+One approach to including model complexity is to use the adjusted R^2:
+    ```R^2(adjusted) = 1 - (1 - R^2) * (n-1)/(n-P-1) where n is the number of records, and P is the number of variables in the model.```
+    ```Akaike's Information Criteria (AIC) = 2P + nlog(RSS/n) where RSS is residual sum of squares.```
+- AIC penalizes adding terms to a  model.

+### How do we find a model that minimizes AIC or Adjusted R^2
+- One way is to search through all possible models.
+This is called "all subset regression".
+This is computationally expensive and is not feasible for problems with large data and many variables.
+- An alternative is the "stepwise regression".
+It could start with a full model and successively drop variables that don't contribute meaningfully.
+This is called "backward elimination".
+Altr=ernatively you could start with a constant model and add variables (forward selection).
+As a third option you could also successively add and drop predictors to find a model that lowers AIC or adjusted R^2.
+- In forward selection we add predictors one by one, at each step the predictor that has the largest contribution to R^2 is added, and stopping when the contribution is no longer statistically significant.
+With backwards you invert the process.
+- Penalized regression: Instead of searching through a discrete set of models,the model fitting equation incorporates a constraint that penalizes the model for too many variables(predictors or parameters).
+Rather than completely removing or adding variable like forward selction or backward elimination penalized regression reduces the coefficients (penalizes) for the variable.
+Ridge and lasso regressions are common penalized regression methods.
+- The above are all in-sample methods (no holdout).
+So it is possible they may not apply as well to new data.
+One common approach is to use cross validation to validate the models.

+### Weighted Regression